 The OIG-LEIE list is updated once a month, typically between the 10th and 15th.
 Each week, the SAM.gov database is updated from multiple sources.
 There is no designated time in which exclusion data is uploaded into SAM.gov.
 ProviderTrust updates its database from SAM.gov at least twice a month.

 Each state updates at different intervals.
-Some update once a month, others once a quarter, and others update periodically.
+Some update once a month, others once a quarter, and others update periodically with no formal schedule.
 ProviderTrust monitors for state updates each month.
 To find out more information about state Medicaid exclusion updates, take a look at our latest Compliance Healthcare Index Report.

 How Often Should an Employer Monitor for Exclusions?

 HHS OIG Inspector General Daniel Levinson once said: “We [OIG] update our list monthly and we recommend that employers search it monthly.”

 The Affordable Care Act expanded the types of actions that can result in an exclusion and the U.S. Congress tasked the Centers for Medicare and Medicaid Services (CMS) to issue guidance to employers.